 The problem with P/PA

 Pitches per plate appearance sounds like it should measure patience.
 Sometimes it does.
-A team that sees more pitches may be controlling the strike zone, taking bad pitches, walking, and waiting for something it can drive.
+A team that sees more pitches may be controlling the strike zone, taking bad pitches, walking, and waiting for good pitches their players can drive.

 The same P/PA number can contain: